jerryscript-project/iotjs/docs/api/IoT.js-API-Events.md

 Removes all listeners.

-If `event` was specified, it only removes listeners for that event.
+If `event` was specified, it only removes the listeners for that event.

 **Example**